Why Row?

 Meet our Coaches!

-Derek Updegraff - Head Coach
+Derek Updegraff - Learn-to-Row and Youth Coach

 Derek began rowing in 1990 at Bucknell University.
 After rowing for Bucknell and the Bachelor’s Barge Club Lightweight Development Club, he began assisting at Bucknell, eventually becoming the head men’s coach.
 He then went on to coach the varsity men at UC Santa Barbara to two Dad Vail medals.
 Derek is currently an assistant coach for Bucknell University women's rowing.